Enter a search term such as “mobile analytics” or browse our content using the filters above.

 Compared to a number of other brands I’ve looked at the level of engagement on Coca-Cola’s page is actually quite low.
 It generally attracts a few thousand ‘likes’ and a couple of hundred comments on each post, but Nike and Starbucks frequently clock up tens of thousands of 'likes' and thousands of comments.

-Coca-Cola also has a number of Facebook apps, including one called ‘When will happiness strike’ that is basically a video real of its ads and another called ‘Ahh Giver’ that allows users to send a personalised message and a free Coke to a Facebook friend.
+Coca-Cola also has a number of Facebook apps, including one called ‘When will happiness strike’ that is basically a video reel of its ads and another called ‘Ahh Giver’ that allows users to send a personalised message and a free Coke to a Facebook friend.

 Interestingly, the Diet Coke page has attracted two million ‘likes’ by posting daily updates of fashion content and pictures of the Diet Coke man.
 However the Coke Zero page has 4.2 million fans despite the fact that it is generally updated only a few times per month.